-Leave the car at home to explore Cambridge by train.
-With its world-famous colleges, churches, museums or go shopping around the historic market place.
+Visit Cambridge by train this summer and discover a city rich in culture.
+With its world-famous colleges, churches, museums or why not go shopping around the historic market place?

-The new Cambridge Advance ticket, for travel from London Liverpool Street to Cambridge, offers fares from as little as £6 Standard and £12 First Class on weekdays and weekends.
+For travel from London Liverpool Street to Cambridge, Advance fares start from as little as £6 Standard and £12 First Class on weekdays and weekends.
 With Advance tickets, the earlier you book the more you could save.

 Experience the angelic Evensong sung by the world-famous King's College Choir, a daily task since 1441.
 Listen to Latin grace sung from the minstrels' gallery at Trinity College's Great Hall.
 For a varied mix of drama, dance, opera and pantomime, head to the Cambridge Arts Theatre.
 It attracts some of the highest quality touring productions in the country, as well as many shows direct from and prior to seasons in the West End.
 See stand up comedy, concerts and shows at the Cambridge Corn Exchange.

 Opened in 1848, this superb museum has been described as 'one of the greatest art collections of the nation and a monument of the first importance'.
 It's packed with amazing art, antiquities and artefacts.

 Cambridge's most majestic and beautiful building is one of the finest examples of late Gothic architecture in the world.